 Embrace the season with a refreshing walk in a frosty winter garden.
 Discover bright winter berries and late-flowering shrubs then cosy up in one of our tea-rooms with some delicious winter warmers.

-A cheerful sight on a woodland walk, riverside ramble or garden stroll, snowdrops are a welcome sign that spring will soon be on its way.
-We’ve chosen some of the best places to see them in the East of England.
+A cheerful sight on a woodland walk, riverside ramble or garden stroll, snowdrops are a welcome sign that spring is on the way.
+Here are some of the best places to go snowdrop spotting in the East of England.

 The gardens we care for are constantly changing.
 Enjoy the last of the summer colour and our vibrant autumn highlights.

 It’s easy to see why the rose remains the nation’s favourite flower.
 Here's a selection of special rose gardens in the East of England that you'll smell before you see their beauty.